$AdS$ solutions with spindle factors: Conclusions

 \section{Conclusions}

-In this paper, by globally completing the local solutions of \cite{Donos:2008ug}, we presented $AdS_3\times\Sigma\times{KE}_2^+\times{T}^2\times(\psi)$ solutions of type IIB supergravity and $AdS_2\times\Sigma\times{KE}_4^+\times{T}^2\times(\psi)$ solutions of eleven-dimensional supergravity where $\Sigma$ is a spindle factor.
-Furthermore, for the $Q=0$ cases, we performed the flux quantizations and calculated the holographic central charge and the Bekenstein-Hawking entropy of the presumed black hole solutions, respectively.
+In this paper, we provided the spindle interpretations of $AdS_3\times\Sigma\times{S}^1\times{KE}_2^+\times{T}^2$ solutions of type IIB supergravity and $AdS_2\times\Sigma\times{S}^1\times{KE}_4^+\times{T}^2$ solutions of eleven-dimensional supergravity where $\Sigma$ is a spindle factor.
+For the $Q=0$ cases, we performed the flux quantizations and calculated the holographic central charge and the Bekenstein-Hawking entropy of the presumed black hole solutions, respectively.
 Unlike the previously known spindle solutions, the gauged supergravity origins of these solutions are unclear at this point.

 We noted that the $AdS_3$ solutions are in the class of anti-twist like the minimal spindle solutions from D3-branes, \cite{Ferrero:2020laf}.
 On the other hand, the $AdS_2$ solutions are in the class of twist, unlike the minimal spindle solutions from M2-branes, \cite{Ferrero:2020twa}.
 It would be interesting to understand the relations between the solutions and the discrepancy in the twist classes.